GeniusAtCloud/WorkersAssigment/README.md

 X-Frame-Options: DENY
 Referrer-Policy: unsafe-url
 Feature-Policy: none

-Error Handling
+##Error Handling##
 If an error occurs while serving a request, the worker attempts to serve a custom 404 page.
 If that also fails, it returns a 500 response with the error message.

-License
-This project is licensed under the MIT License.